blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 <!--
 ```

-if im not mistaken and that's the version, it's a pretty old one.
+if I'm not mistaken and that's the version, it's a pretty old one.
 the gobuster scan also finished

 ```